-- 22 It shall be the responsibility of students to familiarise themselves with the assessment regulations and with the examination and coursework submission timetables to ascertain when opportunities for assessment arise. - 23 It shall be the responsibility of students to submit work for assessment by the specified deadlines and to attend examinations, normally at the earliest opportunity offered in respect of both categories.
-Coursework should be submitted by the published deadline but a student may also submit a first assessment within 10 working days of the published deadline (i.e the late coursework deadline) for a penalised mark.
+- It shall be the responsibility of students to familiarise themselves with the assessment regulations and with the examination and coursework submission timetables to ascertain when opportunities for assessment arise. - It shall be the responsibility of students to submit work for assessment by the specified deadlines and to attend examinations, normally at the earliest opportunity offered in respect of both categories.
+Coursework should be submitted by the published deadline but a student may also submit a first assessment up to two weeks after this date (i.e the late coursework deadline2) for a penalised mark.
 Where a first assessment is submitted by the late coursework deadline it shall be marked and recorded as a valid submission.
 Where a student does not have valid mitigating circumstances the module outcome is determined as follows: - 23.1 Where the student has achieved sufficient marks for an overall pass in the module excluding the mark for any late work, a mark of zero will be recorded for the item of late work but the overall mark for the module will not be capped, but will instead be based solely on the work submitted by the deadline. - 23.2 Where the student has not achieved sufficient marks to pass the module excluding the mark for late work but would pass with the inclusion of marks for late submissions the assessment shall be accepted and a capped mark for the module (normally 40%) recorded.

-Note - for resit coursework, the late coursework deadline applies only to students who have valid mitigating circumstances (in such cases, coursework submitted within ten working days of the reassessment deadline shall be marked and credit awarded as if the work was submitted on time).
+Note - for resit coursework, the late coursework deadline applies only to students who have valid mitigating circumstances (in such cases, coursework submitted within two weeks of the reassessment deadline shall be marked and credit awarded as if the work was submitted on time).

-- 24 Where a student is unable to sit an examination or submit coursework at the first opportunity (including submission by the 10 working day late coursework deadline) they must notify the University in advance (or immediately after where circumstances are unforeseen) to request deferral of the submission/examination via the approved University Procedure.
-Reassessment opportunities will only be granted where a student has either: - failed the module, but made an attempt at the final component of assessment at the first opportunity - or - received agreement from the University to defer the assessment to the reassessment period. - 24 It shall be the responsibility of students who believe they have valid reasons for late submission of an item of assessed work, absence from an examination or for non-submission of an item of assessed work, to submit a claim for mitigating circumstances in accordance with the criteria and procedures for such claims (see Section 10.3).
+- Where a student is unable to sit an examination or submit coursework at the first opportunity (including submission by the two weeks late coursework deadline) they should notify the University in advance3 (or immediately after where circumstances are unforeseen) to request deferral of the submission/examination via the approved University Procedure.
+Reassessment opportunities will only be granted where a student has either: - failed the module, but made an attempt at the final component of assessment at the first opportunity